idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 Eventually, every meaningful pattern has been pulled from the chaos, and intelligence starts pulling nonsense.

+It will know everything that can be known.

 Not because it is stupid.

 Because it has no gravity.